nbieber/FEWD_Slides/lesson6/slides.md

-## Looks take a look...Utilties
+## Let's take a look...Utilties
 * [Reset.css](http://meyerweb.com/eric/tools/css/reset/) - "goal of a reset stylesheet is to reduce browser inconsistencies in things like default line heights, margins and font sizes of headings, and so on"
 * [Normalize.css](http://necolas.github.io/normalize.css/) - More comprehensive and "precisely targets only the styles that need normalizing".
 Also built into a lot of frameworks (as we'll see next)

-## Looks take a look...Templates & Frameworks
+## Let's take a look...Templates & Frameworks
 * [HTML5BP](http://html5boilerplate.com/) / [H5BP Showcase](http://h5bp.net/)
 * [Twitter Bootstrap](http://getbootstrap.com/) / [Love Bootstrap](http://lovebootstrap.com/) + [Built With Bootstrap](http://builtwithbootstrap.com/) + [Wrap Bootstrap](https://wrapbootstrap.com/)
 * [Foundation](http://foundation.zurb.com/) / [Responsive Gallery](http://zurb.com/responsive?framework_id=1)